Vanilla Kubernetes

 statefulset.apps "midpoint" deleted

-To remove all the objects including user data (volumes, secret with init password and configMap with Post-initial-objects) the whole namespace can be removed.
-The kubernetes will afterwards remove all the objects located in the namespace.
+To remove all objects, including user data (volumes, secret with init password and configMap with Post-initial-objects), the whole namespace can be removed.
+Kubernetes will then remove all objects located in the namespace.

 kubectl delete -f ./deployment/common/001_namespace.yaml